for Amherst, Buffalo, Tonawanda, NY & Beyond

 ultrasound services for patients.
 If we cannot accommodate a patient’s schedule, we will refer our patients to one of the many reputable imaging services in the Buffalo and Tonawanda, NY areas.
 Having a great set of nurses and doctors to support your prenatal care

-is important, making Suburban Women’s Health Care your place to go to.
-Trust our staff or nurse practitioners for routine check ups and pregnancy ultrasounds.
-Our professional health care workers give their best attention and care to all of our patients in Amherst, NY.
+is important, making Suburban Women’s Healthcare, PC your place to go to.
+Trust our staff or nursing practitioners for routine check-ups and pregnancy ultrasounds.
+Our professional health care workers and female gynecologists give their best attention and care to all of our patients.
+Contact

 When Are Pregnancy Ultrasounds Done?

 • An early ultrasound is a routine part of prenatal care at 6 to 9 weeks

 • Determines the gestational age of the baby and estimate a due date

 • The fetal heartbeat will be confirmed